-Please note: Blending/shading and overall performance with high-end markers such as Copic and Prismacolor Premier and many other quality alcohol marker brands, (the alcohol marker market has boomed) are superior and easier to achieve results with than cheaper non-permanent markers, but if you don't want to or can't make the investment, try some of the lower-priced markers.
+Please note: Blending/shading and overall performance with high-end markers such as Copic and Prismacolor Premier and many other quality alcohol marker brands, (the alcohol marker market has boomed) are superior and easier to achieve results with than cheaper non-permanent markers.
+But if you don't want to or can't make the investment, try some of the lower-priced markers.
 Sharpie and Bic Markit are both good mid-range quality markers.
 One exception here is to buy a blending marker of some sort to use with alcohol markers.
-Blending markers are most often available with Prismacolor Premiere, Copic, Spectrum Noir and other high-quality alcohol markers -- even the store brands, so you may have to ask.
+Blending markers are most often available with Prismacolor Premiere, Copic, Spectrum Noir and other high-quality alcohol markers, but you may come across other brands that work well too.
 Blending markers have no color; only a clear alcohol-based solution that can help immensely with blending and correcting.
 I plan to offer some instruction on blending with markers, but there's a lot already on YouTube, so check it out.

 Very sharp scissors.
 Precision scissors are important and worth a little extra money.
 Kiddie scissors will not work here.

 Glue/Adhesive: Elmer's Glue or Glue-All (small bottle)or Glue Stick or any glue recommended for paper.
 Small adhesive rollers are also good, but you'll go through them quickly if you have a lot of pages.
 Stay away from the super-cheap glue sticks...they're only good for the kiddies gluing construction paper.

 Inexpensive set of at least 6 colors of acrylic paint.
 The Liquitex Basics set of 6 is good, but you can choose what you like.
 Here is a link: http://www.plazaart.com/basics-acrylic-22ml-6-tube-set.html .
 If you are doing acrylic paintings that you want to display or sell, then quality can be more of an issue, but for journaling and casual creating, it doesn't make much difference.

 Clipart, photos (non-licensed) and other ephemera (items of collectible memorabilia, typically written or printed ones,) that you would like to use in your journal.
 Whatever you use, remember that it may accidentally get damaged, (spilled glue or paint) so if it is precious, please make copies to use in your journal.